 | 1 | Set a holiday spending budget—and stick to it

 It probably won’t come as a surprise, but a budget is key to any successful holiday spending plan.

 Look back at how much you’ve spent during the past few holiday seasons, and determine whether that amount is realistic and still fits into your overall budget.
 Make any necessary adjustments before you shop.

-“In the past, I’ve definitely gotten caught up in the hype and excitement of gift-giving,” Veach said.
-“But over the past few years, I’ve started to become more budget-conscious.
-That doesn’t necessarily mean spending less, but being aware of what we’re spending and what we’re spending it on.”
+That doesn’t necessarily mean spending less, but being aware of what we’re spending and what we’re spending it on.

-Consumers plan to spend $1,048 during the holidays.
+Consumers plan to spend nearly $1,000 during the holidays.
 And they’ll spend their dollars in three main categories:

 | 2 | Draw names instead of gifting to everyone